The disadvantages of tourism

 Posted at 6:00am Thursday 11 Jul, 2019 | By Allison McLean firstname.lastname@example.org

 Tourism is noted as New Zealand's top export earner and the cornerstone of its economy.
 It sustains and grows local communities and reportedly employs one in seven New Zealanders, according to Tourism New Zealand.
-Many locals consider this sword to be double edged, noting the accumulated waste, erosion of land and consumption of fossil fuels from tourism that put the country's land and greatest asset at risk.
+Many locals consider this sword to be double edged, noting the accumulated waste, erosion of land and consumption of fossil fuels from tourism that put the country's land, one of its greatest assets, at risk.

 Queenstown reportedly received 3.3 million visitors last year.
 NZ Government indicates visitor arrivals to the country are expected to grow four percent a year, reaching 5.1 million visitors in 2025, up from 3.9 million in the March 2018 year.